Particle Edit Mode¶

 If you want to create an X axis symmetrical haircut you have to do following steps:

 Select all particles with A.

 It may happen that after mirroring two particles occupy nearly the same place.
-Since this would be a waste of memory and render time, you can Remove doubles either from the Specials W or the Particle menu.
+Since this would be a waste of memory and render time, you can use Merge by Distance from the Particle menu.

 Particle Edit Mode

 This tool is used to make all selected hair uniform length by finding the average length.